-How to avoid Cardiomyopathy
+How to prevent Cardiomyopathy?

-Exercise and your diet contribute largely to this, along with regular check-ups with your doctor to ensure there are no irregularities noted.
-In the event cardiomyopathy is identified in an individual, often lifestyle or diet changes are advised as well as medications, surgeries or in more serious cases, heart implants to maintain the regular heartbeat pattern.
+Exercise and your diet contribute largely to this, along with regular checkups with your doctor to ensure no irregularities are noted.
+In the event cardiomyopathy is identified in an individual, often lifestyle or diet changes are advised as well as medications, surgeries or in more severe cases, heart implants to maintain the regular heartbeat pattern.

-Coronary Artery Disease (CAD)- What is it?
+Coronary Artery Disease (CAD)

 How to prevent Coronary Artery Disease